-- Have a supportive customer base or community network, or - Are based in a town that has prioritized access to capital and support for all types of businesses, not just high-growth businesses or the attraction of large businesses from outside the community
+- Have a supportive customer base or community network, or - Are based in a town that has prioritized access to capital and support for all types of businesses, not just high-growth businesses or the attraction of large businesses from outside the community your organization can create a culture that leads to successful investment-based crowdfunding in your community

-Investment-based crowdfunding can work for high-growth, but also slow-growth, no growth, and nonprofit organizations as well.
+Investment-based crowdfunding can work for high-growth, but also steady-growth, no growth, and nonprofit organizations as well.
 The size or sector of the business is not the determining factor of success-it is the strength of its network or the community support for the method at large.
-The slide below, produced and compiled by Investibule, shows the number of raises nationally split out by
+The slide above, produced and compiled by Investibule,